hashicorp/terraform-website/content/source/docs/enterprise/before-installing/cluster-architecture.html.md

 ### Azure

 ![Azure architecture diagram.
 Includes a load balancer, three primary instances, and multiple secondary instances, which are part of a scaleset.
 Also includes an adjacent key vault for TLS.](https://github.com/hashicorp/terraform-azurerm-terraform-enterprise/blob/master/assets/azure_diagram.png?raw=true)

-## Data Storage

-Clustered deployment is designed for use with external data services.
-These include a PostgreSQL database and a blob storage service.

-These services are outside the scope of the module that deploys Terraform Enterprise; the operator is expected to provision and configure the services prior to installation, and provide access information and credentials as inputs to the module.

-The clustered deployment modules can also deploy a temporary demo of Terraform Enterprise that does not require external data services.